General Concepts (with a time dependent problem)

 localFunction.unbind()

 There are multiple ways to construct grid functions.
 The easiest way it to use UFL expression.
-Many methods expecting grid functions are argument can also directly handle UFL expression.
+Many methods expecting grid functions as argument can also directly handle UFL expression.
 We can for example integrate a UFL expression over the grid:

 [3]: